vmware-samples/vmware-blockchain-samples/vmbc-ethereum/sample-dapps/nft-platform/README.md

 - Transfer an NFT
 - View History of an NFT

+#### Notes about NFT Platform and Write Permissioning
+- NFT Platform Sample DApp supports running with Write Permissioning enabled in VMBC
+- With default Admin Account
+   - Both Command Line and Helm Based Running of DApp is supported
+- If a non-default Admin Account is used only Command Line Running of DApp is supported

 ## Running DApp
 There are two ways to run this DApp